siyia2/iso-commander/README.md

 * Grégory Kokanosky (nrg2iso).
 * Danny Kurniawan and Kerry Harris (ccd2iso).

+Original Liscenses:
+ccd2iso -> GPL2 or later
+mdf2iso -> GPL2 or later
+nrg2iso -> GPL3 (as of 2021)

  Note: Their original code has been modernized and ported to C++.